 Given Western Micronesia’s geographic, historical, socio-cultural and human biological realities, Anthropology is a particularly appealing and relevant program of study at the University of Guam.
 The ever-changing dynamics of Guam’s contemporary multi-cultural society, and the presently under-appreciated heritage (historical, cultural, linguistic, and biological) of the indigenous peoples of the Marianas and Micronesia, situate the University of Guam as an ideal setting for faculty and students to engage in anthropological (and collaborative, transdisciplinary) research.

-Graduating students must be able to demonstrate their understandings and competence in applying the dimensions and determinants of human biological, cultural and linguistic diversity, including: Graduating Anthropology students should successfully demonstrate the ability to:
+Graduating students must be able to demonstrate their understandings and competence in applying the dimensions and determinants of human cultural, archaeological and linguistic diversity.

-Required Courses (18 credit hours): AN101, AN203, AN212, AN413, LN300, and MA385.
+Required Courses (21 credit hours): AN101, AN203, AN212, AN234, AN320, AN413, and MA385.

-Required Courses (16 credit hours): AN101, AN203, AN212, AN222, and AN332.
+Required Courses (15 credit hours): AN101, AN203, AN212, AN234, and AN413.